JohnBinford/AppleWood-Pointe/Documents/Download.md

 <br>
 <br>

--  Right-Click and choose "Save Link" or "Save Link As" to get a document...
+-  Click to download.
+See not above!
   <table>
    <tr>
     <td>